 Relationship, Sex and Health Education (RSHE) is learning about the emotional, social and physical aspects of growing up, keeping safe, relationships, human sexuality, families, health, puberty and conception.
-Every child is entitled to receive Relationship, Sex and Health Education (RSHE) and at Hillcross we teach all of the aspects of it.
+Every child is entitled to receive Relationship, Sex and Health Education (RSHE).